In Blog

 For example, we provide what’s called Released Value Protection.
 This is provided free of charge.
 Generally, this protection values your goods at $.60 per pound per item.

-Another option, which costs $85, is known as Replacement Cost Insurance.
-With this option, any item damaged during a move is covered for repair.
 If it is determined to be damaged or broken beyond repair due to the fault of the moving company, the item will be replaced with a similar item.
 As mentioned above, this insurance costs $85 and covers your goods up to $10,000.

 If you are planning a move, let our licensed and experienced team at Smooth Move People help!
 Our affordable rates and reputation for quality and efficient moving services are some things you can count on.
 Contact us today to get your move scheduled.